Why McLanahan Sand-Laden Manure Pumps

 How long will the rubber linings last?

 Rubber is one of the best products to protect against abrasion.
 Several factors determine the longevity of the liners.
 Sand particle size and shape affect abrasion.
 A manufactured sand with sharp edges will abrade the rubber faster than a round, smooth river sand.
 Also, pump speed affects wear.
-Operating the pump at a lower speed will help to minimise wear.
+Operating the pump at a lower speed will help to minimize wear.
 Pump liners last longer than seals and impellers and are one of the last items to replace.

 Can I use this pump to charge my flume system?